draco987987/Heart_Failure_Prediction_Proyect/README.md

 ## Development Roadmap
-* At first i use another Dataset, but it has an excesive amount of information and i could not make it work so in the end i try to solve it using another Dataset
+* At first i use another Dataset, but it has an excesive amount of information and i could not make it work so in the end i try to solve it using another Dataset.
+The archive "Prueba.py" its were the previous code/project is alocated for me to review at a later date and its not relevant to the content of this project
 * Learn more about machine learning and explore advanced data preprocessing techniques to handle imbalances in the dataset.